AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/development-guidelines.md

 Do not leave the log at the DEBUG log level longer than necessary, as this generates lots of entries.

-Discrete log levels can be set for the different AEM environments using runmode-based OSGi configuration targeting.
+Discrete log levels can be set for the different AEM environments using run mode-based OSGi configuration targeting if it's desirable to always log at `DEBUG` during development.
 For example:

 | Environment | OSGi configuration location by run mode | `org.apache.sling.commons.log.level` property value |
 | - | - | - |